Singapore’s Global Trader Programme

 GTP is a tax incentive scheme that encourages large trading companies to locate their headquarters in Singapore.
 In June 2001, the Global Traders Programme was launched to replace the Approved Oil Trader (AOT) and the Approved International Trader (AIT) programmes.
 These prior programmes were launched in 1989 and 1990 respectively and were implemented to attract oil companies to Singapore.
 The GTP merges the AOT and AIT.

-International Enterprise Singapore (IE Singapore), a government agency under Singapore’s Ministry of Trade and Industry, launched the GTP.
+Enterprise Singapore (ESG), a government agency under Singapore’s Ministry of Trade and Industry, launched the GTP.
 IE Singapore’s mission is to help Singapore companies establish a global presence in other countries.
 IE Singapore introduced the GTP to promote the country as the preferred base for international trading firms.
 It did so by providing incentives in the form of tax concessions to such firms.

 Global Trading Company Defined